Reviewed by: Jeffrey Saniuk, MSN, RN, FNP-C

-- Just like you should arrange a designated driver if drinking, if children are swimming in a body of water, at least one designated adult should avoid drinking
+- Just as you should arrange for a designated driver if you plan on drinking, at least one designated adult in your group should avoid drinking

-- Learn CPR.
+- Learn CPR

-- Always wear a life jacket while boating.
+- Always wear a life jacket while boating

-The most common boating injuries result from speeding, capsizing (when a boat tips over and spills all contents, human and otherwise, into the water), inexperienced operators, inattentiveness and alcohol.
-Drinking and operating a boat is equally as dangerous as driving while intoxicated, so don’t do it.
+The most common boating injuries result from speeding, capsizing (when a boat tips over and spills all contents, human and otherwise, into the water), inexperienced operators, inattentiveness, and alcohol.
+Drinking and operating a boat is equally as dangerous as driving while intoxicated, so don’t do it!

 With all of the unknowns surrounding the COVID-19 pandemic, it’s important to find time to rest and relax.
 And what better way to blow off some steam than by safely celebrating America’s favorite holiday?